- Plan B One-Step and its generic forms are available to anyone for purchase without restriction.

 In some cases, birth control pills can be used as EC, too.
 Your doctor will give you instructions on using this method.
 Birth control pills are available at pharmacies and family planning clinics.

 You may also be able to purchase Plan B through the Family Planning Health Services (FPHS) of Wisconsin.
-However, EC is only available through FPHS for women age 17 and older.
+However, EC is only available through FPHS for women ages 15 and older.
 FPHS does not ship next-day delivery, so you may not want to use this option if you need the EC quickly.

-You do not need a prescription to buy Plan B One-Step.
-You only need a prescription to buy My Way, Next Choice One Dose, and generic levonorgestrel tablets if you are younger than 17.
+You do not need a prescription to buy Plan B One-Step, My Way, Next Choice One Dose, or Take Action.
 Women of all ages will need a prescription for ella and traditional birth control pills.
-You can get one from your health care provider, a county health department, or a family planning clinic.
-You can also get a prescription for ella through an online consultation on the company’s website.
+You can get a prescription from your healthcare provider, a county health department, or a family planning clinic.
+You can also get a prescription for ella through an online consultation on their website.

 You need a prescription for an IUD, but your doctor will acquire the IUD for you in time for your appointment to have the IUD placed.

 No, you do not need your parents’ consent to purchase EC.
-Before you meet with a health care provider, ask if your discussion will remain confidential.
-If not, you may want to seek out another health care professional or clinic who will keep your health care needs private.
+Before you meet with a healthcare provider, ask if your discussion will remain confidential.
+If not, you may want to seek out another healthcare professional who will keep your health care needs private.

 Plan B averages $40 to $50 per dose.
-My Way, Next Choice One Dose, and levonorgestrel tablets are about $35 to $45.
-You can order one dose of ella for next-day delivery for $40 through KwikMed.
+My Way, Next Choice One Dose, and Take Action are about $35 to $45.
+You can order one dose of ella for next-day delivery for $67 through KwikMed.
 IUDs can be very expensive — between $500 and $1,000.
-Some brands of traditional birth control are available for free or with a small co-pay if you have insurance.
-(1)
+Some brands of traditional birth control are available for free or with a small copay if you have insurance.